dssg/hitchhikers-guide/sources/curriculum/setup/software-setup/windows.md

 ```

 Don't close the file yet!
 We need to install `pyenv-virtualenv` to enable us to use virtual enviroments.
-This is the manager that helps us maintain different dev environments with differen python versions and different python package versions.
+This is the manager that helps us maintain different dev environments with different python versions and different python package versions.
 To enable `pyenv-virtualenv`, add the following line to the `.bashrc` below the above snippet.

 ```
 eval "$(pyenv virtualenv-init -)"